Quad resolves to keep Indo-Pacific free from coercion | Law-Order

 The foreign ministers of Quad on Friday vowed to expand cooperation to keep the Indo-Pacific free from ''coercion'', denounced the use of terrorist proxies for cross-border terrorism, assessed the Ukraine crisis and asserted that Afghan territory should not be used to threaten or attack any country.

+While Blinken and Australian Foreign Minister Marise Payne came down hard on Russia over the crisis, Japanese foreign minister Yoshimasa Hayashi said that Tokyo is for protecting that country's sovereignty.

-The statement issued after the meeting called upon all countries to ensure that territory under their control is not used to launch terror attacks and reiterated condemnation of terrorist attacks in India, including the 26/11 Mumbai and Pathankot attacks. ''In the meeting, we reaffirm the Quad's commitment to supporting Indo Pacific countries' efforts to advance a free and open Indo-Pacific -- a region which is inclusive and resilient, and in which states strive to protect the interests of their people, free from coercion,'' the statement said.
+''In the meeting, we reaffirm the Quad's commitment to supporting Indo Pacific countries' efforts to advance a free and open Indo-Pacific -- a region which is inclusive and resilient, and in which states strive to protect the interests of their people, free from coercion,'' the joint statement said.

 The reference to coercion is seen as a veiled message to China that has been increasing its military muscle-flexing in the Indo-Pacific.